-Stephens Lawyers advises on all aspects of competition and consumer law.
-It also represents clients and makes submissions on their behalf to Government regulatory bodies.
+Stephens Lawyers & Consultants advises on all aspects of competition and consumer law.

-In today’s competitive climate, business cannot afford the embarrassment and costs associated with anti-competitive and misleading or deceptive practices occasioned by failure to comply with the Competition and Consumer Act 2010 (formerly Trade Practices Act) and other consumer protection laws.
-Stephens Lawyers assists clients in adopting protective measures including compliance programs, minimising potential contravention of the Act which can result in substantial penalties.
+In today’s competitive climate, business cannot afford the costs and reputational damage associated with anti-competitive and misleading or deceptive practices occasioned by failure to comply with the Competition and Consumer Act 2010.